sroy4/App-Store-Search/README.md

 * Location : When people who have been at/ate at/ stayed at X, they also went to Y
 * Current Website : When people who came to this website, they also browse Y

+## Goal
+* Find relevant apps for a given query

 ## Methodlogy
 For this project, we use publicly available dataset from Mobile App statistics.
 It has 7200 ios apps & their meta-data such as title, app description etc.

+* Step 1 : Tokenization & normalization of words in app description
+* Step 2 : Represent words as embedings
+* Step 3 : Calculate app vectors
+* Step 4 : Find nearest apps to a given query by using KNN
+* Step 5 : Visualize results using t-SNE